 - It is clearly open for the UK to seek to negotiate a position in a post-EU world which would enable aviation business to continue as it has in the years leading up to the referendum.

-- As many observers during the referendum campaign have noted, this will in all probability require subscribing to the same regulatory regime and legislative requirements that pertain at present.
+- As many observers have noted, this will in all probability require subscribing to the same regulatory regime and legislative requirements that pertain at present.
 Arguably, for the industry, that would represent limited change, but the UK's influence to determine the overall European policy direction and the detail of much of the legislation will be diminished (although its own policy freedom potentially could increase in certain areas).
 The outcome in terms of future access to routes, and the extent to which the UK may be able to negotiate favourable terms, will depend on many factors, not least the approach adopted by a future UK administration and the view taken by continuing Member States or European institutions about the effect of offering concessions, or of taking a hard line, on any other Member States whose electorates might be thought likely to follow the UK's example.

 The range of areas within aviation affected by European regulation is broad: we have not addressed the Emissions Trading System, commitment to the Single European Sky project, or directives and regulations on such matters as groundhandling, airport charges, slot allocation or security regimes.
 We will be publishing further updates as the situation develops in order to assist you in assessing the wider impact of Brexit on the aviation industry.